 In 2016, the Township of South Orange Village enacted a new method to combat feral cat overpopulation by trapping and removing cats.
 This method is called Trap, Neuter, Vaccinate and Return (TNVR).

 TNVR is a process that involves humanely trapping feral cats, spaying or neutering them, vaccinating them against rabies and other common illnesses, and returning them to their outdoor “home” to live out their lives.
 A “colony caretaker” provides food, fresh water and adequate shelter to the colony cats and monitors their health.

 There are an estimated 50 million feral cats in the US according to the Humane Society of the United States.
 Unfortunately, feral cats have reverted to a wild state and are not appropriate as house pets so those that wind up in the shelter system are almost always euthanized.
 Every year, tens of thousands of feral cats are euthanized in NJ’s shelters simply because there is no alternative.

-Starting September 2018 St. Hubert's Animal Welfare Center will offer Animal Control Services to South Orange.
-St. Hubert's will also be in charge of our TNVR program.
+South Orange has a contract with St. Hubert's Animal Welfare Center.
+St. Hubert's will provide Animal Control Services to South Orange and will also be in charge of our TNVR program.
 You can contact St. Hubert's at 973-377-2296.